How to build custom Zendesk apps in 2026: A complete guide

 Pricing breakdown: Custom apps vs. Zendesk AI vs. eesel AI

-When you look at the cost, the three approaches couldn't be more different.
+When you look at the cost, these three approaches offer different paths based on your needs.

 -